United Service Organizations: World War II

 Twenty-eight performers died in the course of their tours, from plane crashes, illness, or diseases contracted while on tour.
 In one such instance in 1943, a plane carrying a USO troupe crashed outside Lisbon, killing singer and actress Tamara Drasin, and severely injuring Broadway singer Jane Froman.
 Froman returned to Europe on crutches in 1945 to again entertain the troops.
 She later married the co-pilot who saved her life in that crash, and her story was made into the 1952 film With a Song in My Heart, with Froman providing the actual singing voice.
 Others, such as Al Jolson, the first entertainer to go overseas in World War II, contracted malaria, resulting in the loss of his lung, cutting short his tour.

 One author wrote that by the end of the war "the USO amounted to the biggest enterprise American show business has ever tackled.
-The audience was millions of American fighting men, the theatre's location: the world, the producer: USO camp shows" Performances continued after the end of the war in 1945.
-60 new units went to Europe after V-E Day, and 91 new units went to the Pacific after V-J Day.
+The audience was millions of American fighting men, the theatre's location: the world, the producer: USO camp shows" Sixty-six USO units were in the European Theater of Operations on Victory in Europe Day 1945 with a monthly audience of 750,000 soldiers.
+Performances continued after the end of the war; 60 new units went to Europe after V-E Day, and 91 new units went to the Pacific after V-J Day.
 The USO dissolved in December 1947, after having spent $240 million in contributions on Camp Shows, canteens, and other services.
 Special Services productions grew in number as replacement.

 In 1991, 20th Century Fox produced the film For the Boys, which told the story of two USO performers, and starred Bette Midler and James Caan.
 It covered a 50-year timespan, from the USO's inception in 1941 through Operation Desert Storm, in 1991.
 Another movie was planned in 1950 but never made.
 Just 10 days after Al Jolson returned from entertaining troops in Korea, he agreed with RKO producers to star in a new movie, Stars and Stripes for Ever, about a USO troupe in the South Pacific during World War II.
-Unfortunately, he died a week later as a result of physical exhaustion from his tour.
+He died a week later as a result of physical exhaustion from his tour.